mehulagg/gitlab/doc/administration/auth/ldap/index.md

 If you want to limit all GitLab access to a subset of the LDAP users on your LDAP server, the first step should be to narrow the configured `base`.
-However, it's sometimes necessary to additionally filter users.
+However, it's sometimes necessary to further filter users.
 In this case, you can set up an LDAP user filter.
 The filter must comply with [RFC 4515](https://tools.ietf.org/search/rfc4515).